 E-Safety Policy

 Document Control

 Title E-Safety Policy

 Policy Number MHS050

+Date 3rd March 2025

-Date 15th February 2023
+Supersedes 15th February 2023

-Supersedes New Policy

 Purpose of the policy The purpose of this policy is to: Safeguard and protect all members of the school's community online Identify approaches to educate and raise awareness of online safety throughout the community Enable all staff to work safely and responsibly, to model positive behaviour online and to manage professional standards and practice when using technology Identify clear procedures to use when responding to online safety concerns.

-Related policies/guidance This policy links with a number of other policies, including: Information Security and Data Protection Policy Safeguarding and Child Protection Policy Staff Code of Conduct Acceptable Use Agreements (AUAs) for staff and pupils Behaviour Policy Anti-Bullying Policy
+Related policies/guidance This policy links with a number of other policies, including: Information Security and Data Protection Policy Safeguarding and Child Protection Policy Staff Code of Conduct Acceptable Use Agreements for staff and pupils Behaviour Policy Anti-Bullying Policy

-Review February 2025
+Review Every 2 Years

-Author Janet Doherty
+Author Gwen Rees-Moffitt

-Date Consultation Completed February 2023
+Date Consultation Completed March 2025

-Date adopted by 15th February 2023 by Full Governing Body
+Date adopted by FGB - 26th March 2025

 Under the Public Sector Equality Duty, Manchester Hospital School has due regard to the need to eliminate discrimination, harassment and victimisation and any other conduct prohibited by the Equality Act 2010; to advance equality of opportunity between those who share a relevant protected characteristic and those who do not share it and to foster good relations across all protected characteristics.
 Manchester Hospital School will take into account equality considerations when policies are being developed, adopted and implemented.

 Manchester Hospital School serves the needs of a very large and diverse range of children, young people and their families at times when they are extremely vulnerable.
 Our core purpose as a school is to uphold the child's right to Education and our policies and procedures are necessary to keep staff and children safe .
-We acknowledge that our students are often living with a range of very complex medical conditions including mental ill health and therefore we keep the needs of the student at the heart of all decisions.
+We acknowledge that our pupils are often living with a range of very complex medical conditions including mental ill health and therefore we keep the needs of the pupil at the heart of all decisions.
 We will , therefore, work within the parameters of all statutory policies whilst seeking to understand and support the child's long term education and health needs.
-1. Policy Introduction and Aims The internet and associated devices, such as computers, tablets, mobile phones and games consoles, are an important part of everyday life.
-However, these modern technologies have created a landscape of challenges and dangers that is still constantly changing.
-In order to ensure that the school provides a safe environment for learning, we adhere to the following principles: Online safety is an essential part of safeguarding and the school has a duty to ensure that all pupils and staff are protected from potential harm online Online safety education is an important preparation for life.
-Pupils should be empowered to build resilience and to develop strategies to prevent, manage and respond to risk online.
-The purpose of the online safety policy is to: